-Carbon farming projects in Australia are valuing co-benefits using metrics that are aligned with international standards and best practice.
+co-benefits using metrics that are aligned with international standards and best practice.

-Industry stakeholders believe that this will be important to enable future export of mitigation outcomes and/or co-benefit outcomes, into international markets, as well as ensuring that the activities undertaken in Australia are best in class, enabling the Australian narrative to become worldleading in this space.
+to enable future export of mitigation outcomes and/or co-benefit outcomes, into international markets, as well as ensuring that the activities undertaken in Australia are best in class, enabling the Australian narrative to become worldleading in this space.